Use Self-Managed Encryption Keys in Confluent Cloud on Google Cloud

 1. Navigate to the Clusters page for your environment and click Create cluster if you are creating the first cluster in your environment, or click Add cluster if other clusters exist.

-2. For Select cluster type under Create cluster, select Dedicated and click Begin Configuration.
+2. For Select cluster type under Create cluster, select a supported Kafka cluster type (Dedicated or Enterprise) and click Begin Configuration.

 3. For Regions/zones under Create cluster, select Google Cloud as the cloud service provider, select the Region and Availability, and then click Continue.